EgonFerri/PlayerManager/README.md

 A very simple python app with a GUI that can help amateur group of friends to manage their levels for any sport, in order to make balanced teams of 5 or 8 people.

 REQUIREMENTS:
-You don't need anything more then python.
+You don't need anything more than python.

 INSTRUCTION:
 Download the code, launche the playermanager.py.